 The Group hedges a proportion of its existing interest rate and foreign currency risk resulting from any cash flow variability on floating rate performing customer loans or floating rate deposits, denominated both in local and foreign currency, or unrecognized highly probable forecast transactions, using interest rate and cross currency interest rate swaps.
-For the year ended 31 December 2020, an amount of € 12 million loss was recognised in other comprehensive income in relation to derivatives designated as cash flow hedges.
-Furthermore, in 2020, the ineffectiveness recognized in the income statement that arose from cash flow hedges was nil (2019: nil).
+For the year ended 31 December 2021, an amount of € 51 million gain was recognised in other comprehensive income in relation to derivatives designated as cash flow hedges (2020: € 12 million loss).
+Furthermore, in 2021, the ineffectiveness recognized in the income statement that arose from cash flow hedges was nil (2020: nil).